 - Remote ON/OFF is possible with additional accessories

-- Commonly used is loads over 100A and motor protection circuits.
+- Commonly used are loads over 100A and motor protection circuits.

 - Some MCCBs are microcontroller based.

-- MCBs are operates based on the thermal property of current whereas MCCB is a microprocessor-based device which uses current sensors to measure the magnitude of current and isolate a circuit.
+- The principle of operation of MCBs is based on the thermal property of current whereas MCCB is a microprocessor-based device that uses current sensors to measure the magnitude of current and isolate a circuit.

-- Maximum normal current rating of an MCB is 125A whereas that of an MCCB is 1600A.
+- The maximum normal current rating of an MCB is 125A whereas that of an MCCB is 1600A.

 - The maximum short circuit capacity of an MCB is 15kA whereas the maximum short circuit rating of an MCCB is 85kA

-- The trip characteristics of an MCB is fixed and preset.
+- The trip characteristics of an MCB are fixed and preset.
 But characteristics of an MCCB can be varied based on application.

 - MCBs are designed to protect residential loads and small electronic loads whereas MCCBs are capable of handling much heavier industrial loads.